Neuromarketing: how can it help you create an innovative user experience?

 Table of contents

 Many of the biggest companies in the world are using neuromarketing right now, to dive into consumers’ minds and to understand how they respond to external triggers and how instincts work.
-Names like Microsoft, Pepsi, Daimler, Mercedes Benz have been investing in the practice to test designs, products and advertisements, while luxury brands are looking for a new way to convey messages, pushing exclusivity, elegance and an inspirational lifestyle through communications and products.
+Names like Microsoft, Pepsi, Daimler, Mercedes Benz have been investing in the practice to test designs, products and advertisements, while luxury brands are looking for a new way to convey messages, pushing exclusivity, elegance and user experiences more and more innovative.

 What is neuromarketing?

-Neuromarketing, also known as consumer neuroscience, refers to the measurements of physiological and neural signals to gain insights into customers’ motivations, preferences, and decisions, according to Harvard Business Review.
+Neuromarketing, also known as consumer neuroscience, refers to the measurements of physiological and neural signals to gain insights into customers’ motivations, preferences, and decisions.

-An even clearer way to explain is that neuromarketing relates to measuring brain activity in different contexts of marketing techniques and stimuli, to make a connection between consumers’ behaviours and external factors, to identify patterns and to further use these insights to drive certain actions.
+It relates to measuring brain activity in different contexts of marketing techniques and stimuli, to make a connection between consumers’ behaviors and external factors, to identify patterns and to further use these insights to drive certain actions.

 Why neuromarketing?
 What are the benefits?

-As a study by Yankelovich shows in April 2020, an average consumer sees and interacts with over 5,000 ads per day.
+Since the advent of new technologies, ads have never been so present.
 This means that people are more than ever before flooded with branded information and content to assess and disseminate and to make purchasing choices.

 In this context, it is almost impossible to think that picking one product over the other tens of similar ones could be a rational decision.
 With so many options and so much information directed their ways, shoppers begin to choose products based on emotional and psychological factors more than logic.

-Marketing in general studies how consumers make these purchasing decisions, while neuromarketing takes it to a new level, by using brain scanning techniques and technology to understand how consumers behave.
+Marketing in general studies how consumers make these purchasing decisions, while neuromarketing takes it to a new level, by using brain scanning techniques and technology to understand how consumers behave and guide thinking in order to offer a more targeted and adapted user experience.
+In this context, this approach makes it possible to optimize the experience to better meet expectations while being up to date with current marketing trends.

 1. Brain analysis is more reliable than answers from interviews or surveys